Alba Party: Ideology and policies

-The Alba Party is supports Scottish nationalism, advocating Scottish independence, as an "immediate necessity".
-It describes its objective as being to build a "socially just and environmentally responsible" Scotland.
-The party proposes that, now that the reign of Queen Elizabeth II has ended, Scotland should become a republic with "an elected head of state with similar powers to the Uachtarán na hÉireann (the President of Ireland)", with the final document of a written constitution for this purpose to be confirmed by a referendum.
+The Alba Party supported Scottish nationalism, advocating Scottish independence as an "immediate necessity".
+Its stated goal was to build a "socially just and environmentally responsible" Scotland.
+After Queen Elizabeth II's death, the party called for Scotland to become a republic with "an elected head of state with similar powers to the Uachtarán na hÉireann (the President of Ireland)", with the final document of a written constitution for this purpose to be confirmed by a referendum.
 Its platform also opposed proposed changes to the Gender Recognition Act until a citizens' assembly can be formed to discuss and debate the perceived conflicts between sex- and gender-based rights.
 Alex Salmond described holding a gender-critical belief as a "cardinal aspect of ALBA policy".
+In March 2022, Salmond unveiled a 38-page "Wee Alba Book" which makes the "fundamental case for independence", covering issues such as Europe, currency and borders.